MarsDude-com/gozer-website/content/updates/2025/2025-04-10-01-my-first-distro-challenge.md

 Ubuntu is a big and important distro, that did a lot for the adoption and development of Linux (no, don't send comments about GNU/Linux, about 'Linux is only the kernel' etc...
 When I say Linux I mean the whole ecosystem).
 So I thought it would be a nice idea to give Ubuntu a good and fair try.

 So... a distro challenge!
 I am committing myself to using Ubuntu for the next 6 months, starting next week.
 On april 17th 2025, Ubuntu 25.04 will officially be released, so that one will be on my laptop.
 For my server, I'm going with 24.04 LTS.
+The challenge will end when 25.10 is released.

 And I'll try using it as it was intended.
 So on my laptop I'll run the Gnome DE with the changes made to it by Ubuntu, I'll get a free pro account, I'll use snaps, etc, etc.

 And along the way, I'll post more updates about this little journey.
-I'm expecting the biggest challenge will be to resist the temptation to hop again within 6 months ;-)
+I'm expecting the biggest challenge will be to resist the temptation to hop again to 'try something new' within 6 months ;-)

 Wish me luck!

 MarsDude

-The challenge will end